 Best of luck with your second-last year.

-Speaking two languages has been so beneficial to me in my life so far, as it has only added to my widened perspective of the world.
+Speaking two languages has been so beneficial to me in my life so far, as it has allowed me to maintain my cultural connections.
 I think that speaking two languages as a child also improved my ability to learn foreign languages, and both English and Dutch have definitely helped me learn French vocabulary and grammar and see the connections between languages.
 Although being bilingual is not very rare when attending an international school, it has helped me keep a piece of my identity while living in a foreign country.
 For me, speaking Dutch has been essential in incorporating Dutch culture in my life, and the same of course goes for my connection to the United States.
 I hope that in my future I will be able to learn more languages that will continue to shape who I am.

 (NOTE: this is a shortened version of my Personal Project Report, if you would like to read it in its entirety, please leave a comment)